kiinda-2/Pricable-Analysis/README.md

 # Pricable-Analysis

-### Analysed data store data to understand sales on product categories and patterns
+### Analysed data store data to understand sales on product categories and identify patterns

 ### Data Cleaning
 - Checked data for duplicates